 Ms. Divol's experience with Symantec Corporation and McKinsey & Company provides her with expertise in international business, marketing, digital/eCommerce and information technology.
 In 2017, Ms. Divol was named one of the 50 most powerful women in technology by the National Diversity Council.

-JOSEPH R. GROMEK Age: 71 Director since: 2008
+JOSEPH R. GROMEK

-Select Business Experience: Retired President, Chief Executive Officer and Director of The Warnaco Group, Inc. Board Committees:Compensation (Chair) Governance

-Other Public Directorships: Guess?, Inc.
+Select Business Experience: Retired President, Chief Executive Officer and Director of The Warnaco Group, Inc. Board Committees: Other Public Directorships: Compensation (Chair) Guess?, Inc.